-The commencement ceremony is held each May at the end of the spring semester to honor the current Buffalo State graduating class.
-Graduate students should file an application for degree or certificate through Self Service Banner during the anticipated term of program completion.
-The Graduate School posts deadlines and the online graduation form at https://graduateschool.buffalostate.edu/forms.
+Commencement is held each May at the end of the spring semester to honor the current Buffalo State graduating class.
+Graduate students should file an application for degree or certificate by the posted deadline for the anticipated term of program completion.
+The graduation application is posted online.

 There are no academic honors distinctions or gold honors cords at the graduate level.

-See Graduation/Commencement for graduation requirements.
+See Graduation, Commencement for graduation requirements.